-Investors will be hoping for strength from KMX as it approaches its next earnings release.
-The company is expected to report EPS of $1.33, up 7.26% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.07 billion, up 6.28% from the prior-year quarter.
+KMX will be looking to display strength as it nears its next earnings release, which is expected to be September 24, 2019.
+In that report, analysts expect KMX to post earnings of $1.32 per share.
+This would mark year-over-year growth of 6.45%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.03 billion, up 5.56% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.26 per share and revenue of $19.62 billion.
-These totals would mark changes of +9.81% and +7.96%, respectively, from last year.
+KMX's full-year Zacks Consensus Estimates are calling for earnings of $5.25 per share and revenue of $19.61 billion.
+These results would represent year-over-year changes of +9.6% and +7.88%, respectively.

-Investors might also notice recent changes to analyst estimates for KMX.
+It is also important to note the recent changes to analyst estimates for KMX.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.09% lower.
-KMX is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.33% lower within the past month.
+KMX currently has a Zacks Rank of #3 (Hold).

 The Automotive - Retail and Wholesale - Parts industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 69, which puts it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 182, which puts it in the bottom 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 CarMax, Inc. (KMX) : Free Stock Analysis Report